+That’s the list of “common” buyers they provide.
 What’s the problem?
-Let’s take a quick look at a few of the solutions to see if these are tools you can use.
+Let’s take a quick look at a few of the solutions to see if these are tools the majority of business owners can use.

 Your Employees (ESOP)

-ESOP = Employee Stock Option Program.
+ESOP = Employee Stock Ownership Plan.
 An ESOP is a . . . wait.
 Why do you care?
 Is this a tool the average business owner should spend any time exploring?
 Do you know how many ESOP’s there are in the US?

 6,669 according to the National Center for Employee Ownership.